Explore

 The Master Album

-Posted : 8 years, 7 months ago on 5 August 2015 07:59 (A review of (What's the Story) Morning Glory?)
+Posted : 9 years, 3 months ago on 5 August 2015 07:59 (A review of (What's the Story) Morning Glory?)

-There doesn’t exist an album which I would rate 10.0/10.0, because there is no album in which I would give every song a 5-star rating.
+There doesn’t exist an album which I would rate 10.0/10.0, because there is no album in which I would give every song a perfect 5-star rating.
 (What’s the Story) Morning Glory? is one of a handful of albums which comes close.
 All but one song is a five-star masterpiece of musical greatness.
-The song I’m talking about is Hey Now!, a song which fails to be catchy or memorable, and should have been replaced by one of Oasis’s many excellent B-sides but why am I beginning this review by focussing on the only negative aspect of what is otherwise one of my top 5 favourite albums of all time.
-The reaming nine songs are masterpieces of lyrical and musical composition craftsmanship, in other words, each track is one of the greatest songs I’ve ever heard.
+The song I’m talking about is Hey Now!, a track which fails to be catchy or memorable, and should have been replaced by one of Oasis’s many excellent B-sides but why am I beginning this review by focussing on the only negative aspect of what is otherwise one of my top 5 favourite albums of all time.
+The remaining nine songs are masterpieces of lyrical and musical composition craftsmanship, in other words, each track is one of the greatest songs I’ve ever heard.

 Closing the album is a song with lyrics which are total gibberish but it doesn’t matter.
 With Champagne Supernova it feels like Noel took every memorising phrase he could think of (“Slowly walking down the hall, faster than a cannonball” or “Caught beneath a landslide in a champagne supernova in the sky”) and put them all into one song and somehow made it all work.
 Even the title is memorising, Champagne Supernova: what does that even mean?
 Who cares!
 It’s an amazing title.
 Ok, I know I’ve said amazing about a million times in this review.
-Allow me to place (What’s the Story) Morning Glory? on top of a pedestal and worship, it's greatness.
+Allow me to place (What’s the Story) Morning Glory? on top of a pedestal and worship its greatness.

 (What’s the Story) Morning Glory?
 Era B-Sides and Rarities